kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

   deep runtime cooperation (freezing containers, driving CRIU through the OCI runtime, access to sandbox and container state), and a separate service means the kubelet has to discover and dial a second endpoint with its own version negotiation.
 To be decided during implementation.

-- **Should the source-Pod identifiers be grouped into a `spec.sourcePod` reference object (a `SourcePodReference`) instead of the flat `spec.sourcePodName` and `spec.sourcePodUID` fields?**
-  The WG settled that the source-Pod name is sufficient for the initial API (with the optional `sourcePodUID` for instance pinning); grouping the two into a reference object was raised, and it could also host a future selector-based source (checkpointing a replica without naming a specific Pod).
-Deferred to API review.
-Moving flat fields into a struct is an incompatible change, so it would be settled before the API stabilizes.

 - **When the allocated Pod has a pending desired change (e.g. an in-place resize in progress), should the checkpoint also record that intent and reapply it on restore?** The checkpoint